Get Your Payment Act Together

 She announced her new payment system on her website and also to customers during face-to-face and phone contact.
 Now payments arrive fast, and her customers are thrilled.

-What payment problem is bugging you, and how will you fix it?
+It’s time to get your payment act together.
+What type of payment problem is bugging you, and how will you fix it?